runeheidtmann/datascience/README.md

 One solution is to have a conditional tree, that writes certain sentences when certain conditions are fullfilled.

 ## Make a robot draw 3d on 2d surface.
 Passion projekt: I am very interested in generative art.
 The art of making algorithms do art.
-This is a very first survey into how to get from a dataset of coordinates down on to physical paper.
+For this i have purchased a small robot arm, and this is the very first survey into how to get from a dataset of coordinates down on to physical paper.
 Demonstraion: https://youtu.be/IIEznpPxKdE

 ## CNN Style transfer